US stocks are higher as Berkshire climbs; Apple sinks again

-Technology companies continue to struggle as Apple drops again.
+Technology and internet companies continue to struggle as Apple drops again.
 Asian indexes fell following weak economic data in China and a lack of progress in trade negotiations between the U.S. and China.

 Last week was the market's best week since March.
 That came after a steep drop in October.

+Both of those indexes were hit hard during the market's slump last month and are far from the highs they set in late August.
+Technology companies fell as investors worried about the trade dispute and about an increase in interest rates, which could erode the future profits of those companies.
+Smaller companies are vulnerable to higher interest rates because they tend to carry more debt.
+They also face slower earnings growth next year after the big cut in corporate taxes at the end of 2017.

 BANK ON BUFFETT: Warren Buffett's Berkshire Hathaway conglomerate said its profit quadrupled in the third quarter as the value of its investments climbed.
 It also reported better results from its insurance and railroad divisions.
 Berkshire also bought back almost $1 billion in stock, the most in years.
-Its stock climbed 4.7 percent to $216.29.
+Its Class B stock climbed 4.6 percent to $216.16.

-Natural gas soared 7.3 percent to $3.53 per 1,000 cubic feet following forecasts for cold weather in the next few days.
+Natural gas soared 6.9 percent to $3.51 per 1,000 cubic feet following forecasts for cold weather in the next few days.
+Natural gas is primarily used to heat homes and its price often surges when investors expect a cold snap.

 Daniel Ives of Wedbush said Apple made its announcement appear "flippant," but it's actually part of a carefully calculated strategy intended to get investors to see the company as a services provider and not just a device seller.
 He rates Apple stock "Outperform" with a price target of $310 a share.